No matter how long a log stays in the water, it doesn't become a crocodile.

 Philip K. Dick

-… and it’s swimming with more than the Caribbean reef sharks and nurse sharks that are a highlight of our Bahamas dive liveaboard trips.
-In Cuba’s Jardines de la Reina Marine Park (Gardens of the Queen), the number of species expands to also include: silky sharks – known for their smooth skin and propensity to swim near the surface, lemon sharks – named for their bright yellow or brown color and noted as being social creatures, great hammerhead sharks – the largest of this famous species, nurse sharks that prefer to spend time on the bottom and seasonally whale sharks.
+Swimming with the sharks is a highlight of our dive liveaboard trips in Cuba.
+Here in the Jardines de la Reina Marine Park (Gardens of the Queen), it’s the number of species that is so remarkable: silky sharks – known for their smooth skin and propensity to swim near the surface, lemon sharks – named for their bright yellow or brown color and noted as being social creatures, great hammerhead sharks – the largest of this famous species, nurse sharks that prefer to spend time on the bottom and seasonally whale sharks.
 Whale sharks are the largest and recognized by their unique white spots.

 Because the park’s waters are protected and untouched by the masses, sharks are much more friendly and curious than in many dive destinations.

 Explore unique topography – walls with tunnels, caverns and giant ledges, home to tarpon and fairy basslets.